top of page

 Soon, bees will hum in the prolific pink rose bush

-that will, one day, kill my father.
+that, one day, will kill my father.

-Just now, though,
+Just now, though

 I sit in the dark

-at my parents' country home,
+at my parents' country home

 listening to the day accumulate.